krakend/krakend-documentation/backends/lambda.md

 *   `max_retries`: Maximum times you want to execute the function until you have a successful response.
 *   `endpoint`: An optional parameter to customize the Lambda endpoint to call.
 Useful when Localstack is used for testing.

+## Authentication

+The KrakenD machine needs to have the AWS credentials in the default file, `~/.aws/credentials`.

+When setting the credentials make sure that the lamdba is callable within the KrakenD box with the credentials provided.
+This translates in having an IAM user with a policy and execution role that let you invoke the function.

+# Examples

-### Example: call a lambda
+## Associate a lambda to a backend

 When the KrakenD endpoint is attached to the same Lambda, use this configuration:

+    "backend": [
+    {
         "github.com/devopsfaith/krakend-lambda": {
             "function_name": "lambda-function",
             "region": "us-west1",
             "max_retries": 1
         }

-### Example: Call a lambda dynamically
+    }

+## Take the lambda from the URL

 When the name of the Lambda to depends on a parameter passed in the endpoint, use this configuration instead:

+    "endpoint": "/call-a-lambda/{lambda},
+    "backend": [
+    {
         "github.com/devopsfaith/krakend-lambda": {
-        "function_param_name": "function",
+            "function_param_name": "lambda",
             "region": "us-west1",
             "max_retries": 1
         }
+    }

-In this example, the `function_param_name` is telling us that there is a placeholder `{function}` in the endpoint.
-For instance: `"enpoint": "/foo/{function}"`.
-The placeholder `{function}` resolves the name of the Lambda.
+In this example, the `function_param_name` is telling us which is the placeholder in the endpoint setting the lambda.
+In this case, `{lambda}`.

-Following the code, a call `GET /foo/my-lambda` would produce a call to the `my-lambda` function in AWS.
+Following the code, a call `GET /call-a-lambda/my-lambda` would produce a call to the `my-lambda` function in AWS.